xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/essence.md

-Build and deploy SvelteKit apps using adapters for various platforms (Node, static, Cloudflare, Netlify, Vercel) with platform-specific configuration and runtime APIs.
+Adapters deploy SvelteKit apps to various platforms with platform-specific configuration and runtime APIs.